Physicslibrary/SonoUno-Raspberry-Pi/README.md

 <img src="1.jpg" width="800">

-The project is inspired by a BCC podcast about exploring the universe with sound.<br>
+The project is inspired by a BBC podcast about exploring the universe with sound.<br>

 https://www.bbc.co.uk/programmes/p09mg44c

-(Gemission data is from http://sion.frm.utn.edu.ar/sonoUno/index.php/galaxies/)<br>
+(Gemission data is from https://www.sonouno.org.ar/galaxies/)<br>

 ## Hardware